 New alliance set to offer Australian farmers enhanced visibility, efficiency, and sustainability of their water supplies

 Inmarsat, the world leader in global, mobile satellite communications, has entered into an agreement with Farmbot Monitoring Solutions (Farmbot), a leading provider of Internet of Things (IoT) solutions to the agricultural industry and Pivotel, Australia’s leading provider of mobile satellite services.
-The agreement will ensure that farmers anywhere in Australia are able to use the next generation of Farmbot’s solutions to remotely monitor water tanks, dams and reservoirs and activate pumps and other machinery in real-time, as and when required, resulting in a more sustainable and productive future for the sector.
+The agreement will ensure that farmers anywhere in Australia are able to use the next generation of Farmbot’s solutions to remotely monitor water tanks, dams and reservoirs and activate pumps and other machinery in near real-time, as and when required, resulting in a more sustainable and productive future for the sector.
 Pivotel has been working with Farmbot since 2015 and will continue to provide support as part of the new alliance.

 2019 was the driest year on record in much of Australia and the management of water is an increasingly important issue.
 Australia has over 430,000 rural water tanks storing water critical to agriculture and over 1,000,000 dams, reservoirs and other bodies of water, very few of which are monitored in real-time.
 Most water storage facilities have pumps moving water to troughs and other locations for irrigation, but without real-time visibility and analytics, the management of water is time-consuming and inefficient.
 The cost of managing water is also growing, with many farmers having to travel hundreds of kilometres a day to manually monitor their portfolio of water storage facilities.

-The alliance will provide greater functionality to Farmbot’s customers, allowing farmers to monitor their water storage facilities in real-time and operate pumps when they are needed.
+The alliance will provide greater functionality to Farmbot’s customers, allowing farmers to monitor their water storage facilities in near real-time and operate pumps when they are needed.
 This approach will lead to cost savings, a reduction in unnecessary travel and a more sustainable approach to water management.
 The Farmbot platform will also gain the ability to activate machinery, cameras, gates and a wide variety of equipment remotely, offering savings of millions of dollars to the industry, while also reducing the carbon footprint and improving safety.

 From a connectivity standpoint, the solution will employ Inmarsat’s IsatData Pro (IDP) service, a two-way messaging service provided in a compact, robust housing, which is ideal for the tough conditions found in remote areas in Australia.
 Inmarsat’s global connectivity services are underpinned by the world’s most reliable satellite communications network, which is the backbone for maritime, aviation and land safety services throughout the world.